On the statistics of random-to-top shuffles: Descents

 \section{Descents}

-In this section, we will investigate the limiting distribution of the number of descents after iterated top-to-random shuffles.
-We will develop the machinery to prove Theorem $\ref{descents main}$.
-The section ends with the proof.
+In this section, we investigate the limiting distribution of the number of descents after iterated top-to-random shuffles and develop the tools needed to prove Theorem $\ref{descents main}$.
+We conclude the section with its proof.

-First, consider centering the decomposition in Theorem $\ref{decomposition of descents}$ and indexing it with a deterministic sequence.
-We show convergence in this case.
+We begin by analyzing a centered version of the decomposition in Theorem $\ref{decomposition of descents}$, where the random index is replaced by a deterministic sequence.
+In this setting, we establish convergence of the normalized descent statistic.